sanason/ad-hoc-slcsp/README.md

 # Overview

 The script `slcsp.py` is a solution to the problem described [here](./input/README.md).
 The problem comes from [Ad Hoc](https://homework.adhoc.team/slcsp/).
-Everything in the `input` directory comes from the "Included files" zip on that Ad Hoc page.
-All other files are my own.
+Everything in the `input` directory is copied from the "Included files" zip on that Ad Hoc page.
+The `output` directory contains a copy of the output from running the script.

 # How to run